gurkenlabs/litiengine-docs/getting-started/install-and-start.md

-# Install and Start
+# Installation and Setup

-## Start Eclipse
+## Setup Eclipse

-It is recommended to use IDE for LITIENGINE. **Eclipse IDE** and **IntelliJ IDEA** are available, and gurkenlabs recommend using Eclipse.
+It is recommended to use an IDE for LITIENGINE development. **Eclipse IDE** and **IntelliJ IDEA** are available, and Eclipse has been used for the development of the engine for the most part.
 So, we will discuss how to install and start Eclipse here.

 ### Install JDK